-The Housing Leadership Institute was recently won the 2019 SAACURH Program of the Year Award.
+The Housing Leadership Institute has most recently won the 2018 SAACURH Program of the Year Award.
 This prestigious award is voted on by 64 other schools in the South Atlantic region and candidates go through a rigorous application and bidding process.
 The award was given to HLI due in part to its success with students, the impact it leaves, and the opportunities that arise for students that attend.

-Two of our other Executive Board members, Advocacy Coordinator Ameerah Kalai and Business Administration Coordinator Casey Cliett both attended HLI 2018 and through there learned about all the opportunities on this campus and started the year well equipped to start the journey through leadership.
+Two other previous Executive Board members, Advocacy Coordinator Ameerah Kalai and Business Administration Coordinator Casey Cliett, both attended HLI 2018 and through there learned about all the opportunities on this campus and started the year well equipped to start the journey through leadership.

-“RLC was a cool event that allowed me to meet new people and make friends with other freshmen like myself.
+“HLI was a cool event that allowed me to meet new people and make friends with other freshmen like myself.
 The programs held were both fun and a learning experience when it came to leadership and moral values.
-I made a lot of friends at RLC and it was worth it.”
+I made a lot of friends at HLI and it was worth it.”

 –Salvator Monaco, HLI 2017